Meeting Locations

 We run meetings in different locations and venues throughout the year.
 Click on a location to find out more...

-The Group were very conscious of people’s mental health and well being during the lockdowns so we started using the Zoom platform to conduct meetings to enable people to chat amongst fellow HSPers.
+The Group very conscious of people’s mental health and well-being during the lockdowns so we started using the Zoom platform to conduct meetings to enable people to chat amongst fellow HSPers.
 These get togethers proved popular and one huge bonus is that we see people who are unable to attend physical meetings due to mobility or transport problems.
 For this reason, we took the decision to continue them indefinitely.

 The Birmingham support group was started in October 2014 by June and Penny.